-1. Projects of a type referred to in the Expected Outcomes below, and Integrated Project Teams (IPTs) need to incorporate security planning into project activities and all stages of the Capability Life Cycle.
+1. Projects of a type referred to in the Expected Outcomes below, with an appropriate Steering Group (SG), need to incorporate security planning into project activities and all stages of the One Defence Capability System.
 Security is to be maintained throughout the planning and execution of all projects.
 Planning is to incorporate the expenditure required to deliver appropriate security measures.

-- 2. Projects and IPTs carry significant security responsibilities.
+2. Projects and SGs carry significant security responsibilities.
 Failure to adequately protect official information and any capability that is acquired or supported, both during the project phase and on the introduction into service of any new capability, has security and financial consequences for Defence.
-Failure to - consider and forecast security requirements throughout the capability's lifecycle, - b. including assessing the security impacts on all Fundamental Inputs to Capability (FIC) elements, could lead to: - c. project delays; - d. increased security risks; - e. security compromised capabilities; - f. systematic security failings between Support Organisations and Project/Capability Managers; and - g. increased costs due to remediation activities.
+Failure to consider and forecast security requirements throughout the capability's lifecycle, including assessing the security impacts on all Fundamental Inputs to Capability (FIC) elements, could lead to:

+- a. project delays;

+- b. increased security risks;

+- c. security compromised capabilities;

+- d. systematic security failings between Support Organisations and Project/Capability Managers; and

+- e. increased costs due to remediation activities.

-- 3. Security planning is undertaken for all projects that involve: - a. acquisitions conducted under the Defence Integrated Investment Program;
+- 3. Security planning is undertaken for all projects that involve: - a. acquisitions conducted under the Defence Integrated Investment Program; - b. the establishment, or major renovations, of the Defence estate or facilities infrastructure;

-- b. the establishment, or major renovations, of the Defence estate or facilities infrastructure; - c. collaborative engagements between industry or allies (e.g. joint ventures, outsourcing, or research and development.); or - d. some aspect(s) requiring consideration to be given to security matters. - 4.
-Compliance with security policy is maintained during project planning and execution stages, and throughout all phases of the Capability Life Cycle.
+d. some aspect(s) requiring consideration to be given to security matters.

+4. Compliance with security policy is maintained during project planning and execution stages, and throughout all phases of the One Defence Capability System.